-- Our compensation policies and practices are centrally designed and administered; - Our compensation is balanced among fixed components like salary and benefits, and variable incentives tied to a mix of financial and operational performance; and - The Compensation Committee has discretion to adjust annual or performance-based awards when appropriate based on our interests and the interests of our stockholders.
+- Our compensation policies and practices are centrally designed and administered; - Our compensation is balanced among (i) fixed components like base salary and benefits, (ii) variable incentives tied to a mix of financial and operational performance, and (iii) long-term incentives; - The Compensation Committee has discretion to adjust performance-based awards when appropriate based on our interests and the interests of our stockholders; and - Certain elements of our compensation contain claw-back provisions.

-Compensation Process for 2019
+Compensation Process for 2020

-In setting named executive officer compensation for 2019, the Compensation Committee considered the philosophies and objectives described above, but did not engage an independent compensation consultant or reference any reports from an independent compensation consultant.
+In setting named executive officer compensation for 2020, the Compensation Committee considered the philosophies and objectives described above, but did not engage an independent compensation consultant or reference any reports from an independent compensation consultant.
 Instead, the Compensation Committee utilized their own knowledge, experience, and judgment in assessing reasonable compensation and ensuring compensation levels remain competitive in the marketplace, consulted with Mr. Lamp regarding compensation for all named executive officers (other than Mr. Lamp), and also considered the following:

-- The Company's financial and operational performance for the year; - Each named executive officer's compensation levels and performance in 2018; - · Total compensation for which each named executive officer would be eligible in 2019 including the expected ratio of salary to bonus; and - The "at risk" components of the named executive officer compensation.
+- The Company's financial and operational performance; - Each named executive officer's compensation levels and performance in 2019; - Total compensation for which each named executive officer would be eligible in 2020 including the expected ratio of salary to bonus; and - The "at risk" components of the named executive officer compensation.

-The Compensation Committee further considered the advisory vote of stockholders from its 2019 Annual Meeting, in which stockholders overwhelmingly approved, on an advisory basis, named executive officer compensation for 2018, which utilized a three-pronged program balancing base salary with annual performance-based bonuses and long-term incentives, both reflected as a percentage of base salary.
-The Compensation Committee concluded this three-pronged program, which is the same utilized for all management employees of the Company, supports the objectives described above, and elected to keep the structure for 2019 compensation the same as 2018, as follows:
+The Compensation Committee further considered the advisory vote of stockholders from its 2020 Annual Meeting, in which stockholders overwhelmingly approved, on an advisory basis, named executive officer compensation for 2019, which utilized a three-pronged program balancing base salary with annual performance-based bonus targets and long-term incentives, both reflected as a percentage of base salary.
+The Compensation Committee concluded this three-pronged program, which is the same utilized for all management employees of the Company, supports the objectives described above, and elected to keep the compensation structure for 2020 compensation the same as 2019, as follows:

-Element Primary Objectives Approved 2019 Compensation Base Salary Attract and retain high-caliber executives to lead the Company Provide competitive financial incentives Reward individual performance 2018 Base Salary increased up to 5% based on individual performance and/or total relative compensation levels, prorated as applicable Annual Performance-Based Bonus Attract and retain high-caliber executives to lead the Company Incentivize important business priorities Align interests of executives with those of our stockholders Provide competitive financial incentives Same target payout percentages as 2018 and substantially equivalent plan document and performance metrics as described below Long Term Incentive Awards Attract and retain high-caliber executives to lead the Company Align interests of executives with those of stockholders Provide competitive financial incentives Promote continuity and retention of management Same percentage of Base Salary and terms as 2018, vesting ratably over three years subject to vesting conditions
+Element Primary Objectives Approved 2020 Compensation Base Salary Attract and retain high-caliber executives to lead the Company Provide competitive financial incentives Reward individual performance 2019 Base Salary increased by between 3% and 5% based on individual performance and/or total relative compensation levels, other than for Mr. Lamp who did not receive an increase Annual Performance-Based Bonus Attract and retain high-caliber executives to lead the Company Incentivize important business priorities Align interests of executives with those of our stockholders Provide competitive financial incentives Same target payout percentages as 2019 and substantially equivalent plan document and performance metrics as described below Long Term Incentive Awards Attract and retain high-caliber executives to lead the Company Align interests of executives with those of stockholders Provide competitive financial incentives Promote continuity and retention of management Same percentage of Base Salary and terms as 2019, vesting ratably over three years subject to vesting conditions

-2019 Compensation to Mr. Pytosh.
-Since Mr. Pytosh is employed by and also serves as President and CEO of the general partner of CVR Partners, not all of his 2019 compensation was determined by the Compensation Committee.
-Instead, as he generally spends 40% of his time performing services for CVR Energy and the remainder of his time performing services for CVR Partners, only 40% of his compensation is determined by the Compensation Committee, with the remainder being determined by the compensation committee of the board of directors of the general partner of CVR Partners (the "UAN Committee").
-However, the Compensation Committee confers with the UAN Committee and believes the process and objectives utilized by the UAN Committee in setting named executive officer compensation, as well as the structure and elements of such compensation, are generally consistent with those utilized by the Compensation Committee.
+The Compensation Committee also consulted with the compensation committee of the board of directors of the general partner of CVR Partners (the "UAN Committee") relating to Mr. Pytosh's 2020 compensation, as 60% of his compensation is determined by the UAN Committee, based on the general allocation of his time spent performing services for CVR Partners (60%) and CVR Energy (40%).
+The Compensation Committee believes the process and objectives utilized by the UAN Committee in setting named executive officer compensation, as well as the structure and elements of such compensation, are generally consistent with those utilized by the Compensation Committee.